isthisthat/Pysheet/README.md

                       [--query [QUERY [QUERY ...]]] [--printHeaders] [--version]
                       [--verbose]

-    A library to read and write comma-separated (.csv) spreadsheets
+    A library to read and write delimited text files

     optional arguments:
       -h, --help            show this help message and exit